 Hooked Fisherman

-Lures
+Lures & Baits

 Best Saltwater Lures for Striped Bass: What Actually Works on CT Shores

-Quick verdict: The bucktail jig tipped with a soft plastic tail is the single most versatile and effective striper lure.
+The bucktail jig tipped with a soft plastic tail is the single most versatile and effective striper lure.
 Keep a variety in 1-3 oz, add a Yo-Zuri Crystal Minnow swimmer and a pencil popper for surface action, and you're equipped for any CT striper situation.

 Striped bass are not particularly selective, but they do have opinions about lure size, speed, and presentation that change with conditions.
 Understanding what stripers are eating and what conditions favor each lure type makes the difference between a one-fish morning and a ten-fish morning.
 After years of chasing Connecticut stripers from Westport to New London, here's what we've learned about what actually works.

-Some links in our gear reviews may be affiliate links โ€” we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Uncle Josh Bucktail Jig 2 oz White